CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

 {\bf 1.4.1.
-On contents.} Motivated by general applications, in Sections 2 to 7 we work abstractly.
-Thus we work with an arbitrary Shimura $F$-crystal $\scrC$ over $k$ and, even if by chance $(M,\phi)$ is the Dieudonn\'e module of the $p$-divisible group of some abelian variety $A$ over $k$, most often we do not impose any geometric condition on the group scheme $\scrG$ over $W(k)$ (of the type of conditions 1.2.2 (i) and (ii) or 1.3 (i) and (ii)).
-In Section 2 we develop a minute language that pertains to Subsection 1.1 and to the tool T3 which will allow us to solve in many cases stronger versions of Conjecture 1.2.2 (i) and of Subproblems 1.2.3 and 1.2.4.
+On contents.} Motivated by general applications, in Sections 2 to 6 we work abstractly.
+Thus we work with an arbitrary Shimura $F$-crystal $\scrC$ over $k$ and, even if $D$ is the $p$-divisible group of some abelian variety $A$ over $k$, most often we do not impose any geometric condition on the group scheme $\scrG$ over $W(k)$ (of the type of conditions 1.2.2 (i) and (ii) or 1.3 (i) and (ii)).
+In Section 2 we develop a minute language that pertains to Subsection 1.1 and to the tool T3 which allows us to solve in many cases refined versions of Conjecture 1.2.2 (i) and Subproblem 1.2.3.
 Different abstract $\text{CM}$-isogeny classifications are formalized in Section 3.
-In particular, Corollary 3.7.3 shows that if $p\Ge 3$, then the set of ramified lifts of $D$ with respect to $\scrG$ (see Definition 3.7.2) are in natural bijection to the ramified lifts of $\scrC$ (see Definitions 3.3.1).
-This is a stronger version of the classification of $p$-divisible groups over $V$ achieved for $p\ge 3$ previously by Faltings, Breuil, and Zink (see [Fa], [Br], and [Zi2]).
-In Sections 2 and 3 we introduce as well the principally quasi-polarized context (see Subsubsection 3.3.3 for the corresponding variant of the set $\grI(\scrC)$).
+In particular, Corollary 3.6.3 shows that if $p\Ge 3$, then the ramified lifts of $D$ with respect to $\scrG$ (see Definition 3.6.2) are in bijection to the ramified lifts of $\scrC$ (see Definitions 3.2.1).
+This is a refined version of the classification of $p$-divisible groups over $V$ achieved for $p\ge 3$ by Faltings, Breuil, and Zink (see [Fa], [Br], and [Zi2]).

-In Section 4 we state in the abstract context two basic results that pertain to the tool T3 (see Basic Theorems 4.1 and 4.2) and three Corollaries (see Corollaries 4.3 to 4.5).
-The basic results implicitly solve Subproblem 1.2.4 under certain conditions.
-Corollaries 4.3 to 4.5 are the very first situations of general nature where complete ramified $\text{CM}$-classifications as defined in Subsubsection 3.3.3 are accomplished; to ``balance" the focus of [Zi1] on Shimura varieties of PEL type (and thus of either $A_n$ or totally non-compact $C_n$ or $D_n^{\dbH}$ type), they involve cases that pertain to Shimura varieties of $B_n$ and $D_n^{\dbR}$ types.
-In Sections 5 to 7 we prove the results 4.1 to 4.5.
-In Sections 2 to 7 we also refer to the most puzzling aspect (question) of the Subproblems 1.2.3 and 1.2.4: {\it When we can choose $V$ to be of index of ramification $1$ (i.e., to be a Witt ring)}?
-The first applications to abelian varieties are included in Section 8 (see Corollary 8.3 and Remark 8.4 for our partial solutions to Conjecture 1.2.2 (i) and to Subproblems 1.2.3 and 1.2.4).
+In Section 4 we state in the abstract context two basic results that pertain to the tool T3 (see Basic Theorems 4.1 and 4.2) and a Corollary 4.3 which is the very essence behind Theorem 1.2.5 (b).
+Corollary 4.3 presents the very first situations of general nature where complete ramified $\text{CM}$-classifications as defined in Subsubsection 3.2.3 are accomplished; to ``balance" the focus of [Zi1] on Shimura varieties of PEL type (and thus of either $A_n$ or totally non-compact $C_n$ or $D_n^{\dbH}$ type), they involve cases of $B_n$ and $D_n^{\dbR}$ type.
+Sections 5 and 6 prove the Basic Theorems 4.1 and 4.2 (respectively).